open/close all folders

-- The Pirate Lords in the third Pirates of the Caribbean movie are all rather... ethnic.
+- The Pirate Lords in Pirates of the Caribbean: At World's End are all rather... ethnic.
 Chow Yun-Fat commented in the press about being a "good boy" and portraying the Orientalist stereotype that was his character.
 Most of his role was cut by Chinese censors.

 - Spike Lee's Bamboozled is a scathing satire of Modern Minstrelsy, taking aim at the cynical (white) minds behind the entertainment.

-- Borat and Bruno, two mockumentaries by Sacha Baron Cohen, are provocatively constructed as minstrel shows of people living in third world countries and gay people, respectively.
-The real targets, however, are the people had by the routine.
+- Borat and Brüno, two mockumentaries by Sacha Baron Cohen, are provocatively constructed as minstrel shows of people living in third world countries and gay people, respectively.
+The real targets, however, are the people fooled by the routine.

 - One of the terrorists in Executive Decision was played by standup comedian Ahmed Ahmed.
 After Ahmed moved from acting to standup comedy, he addresses his role in the movie in light of this trope.